odipar/spread/README.md

 }
 ```

 Pending crypthographic scrutiny, this API makes hash collisions very unlikely.
-Only objects that implement the Hash trait may be put into a SplitHash, so it is no surprise that all SPREAD primitives also do, including a SplitHash itself!
+Only objects that implement the Hash trait may be put into a SplitHash, so it is no surprise that all SPREAD primitives are Hashes, including SplitHash itself!

 ###Building them
 It's very easy to create and split SplitHashes.
 See if you can follow what is going on: